-- Mood disorders, including major depressive and bipolar disorders
+- Depressive disorders, including major depressive and bipolar disorders

-- Anxiety disorders such as generalized and social anxiety disorders
+- Anxiety disorders such as generalized (GAD) and social anxiety disorders

-- Personality disorders, such as borderline, narcissistic or dependent
+- Personality disorders, such as borderline (BPD), narcissistic or dependent

 - Trauma-related disorders

-With an on-site internal medicine specialist, Menninger also has the expertise to address the medical factors that often accompany this patient population.
-Our patients also have access to consultants at Baylor College of Medicine.
+With an on-site internal medicine specialist, Menninger also has the expertise to address the medical factors affecting one’s health

-– with a diagnosis being just the first step.
-We guide patients as they look at what may be contributing to their lack of progress in treatment as well as their potential strengths that may aid in their recovery.
+toward a diagnosis.
+The assessment process helps guide patients as they look at what may be contributing to their lack of progress in treatment as well as their potential strengths that may aid in their recovery.

 , eating disorders